Achievable logoAchievable logo

 Respiratory syncytial virus or RSV

-Instead of H and N spikes RSV has G spikes for attachment to cell surface receptors and fusion protein which causes syncytium formation.
+Instead of H and N spikes, RSV has G spikes for attachment to cell surface receptors and a fusion protein that causes syncytium formation.
 Infection is spread by respiratory droplets.
-It occurs in outbreaks in winter causing severe infection in infants while adults have a mild illness.
+It occurs in outbreaks in winter, causing severe infection in infants, while adults usually have a mild illness.

 Sign up for free to take 5 quiz questions on this topic